PythonJournos/refactoring101/README.md

 ### Add vote

-Each candidate has a single name and party, and numerous county-level results.
+In addition to a name and party, each *Candidate* has county-level results.
 As part of our summary report, county-level results need to be rolled up into a racewide total for each candidate.
 At a high level, it seems natural for each candidate to track his or her own vote totals.

-Below are a few other basic assumptions, or requirements, that will help us flesh out vote-handling on the Candidate class:
+Below are a few basic assumptions, or requirements, that will help us flesh out vote-handling on the *Candidate* class:

 * A candidate should start with zero votes
 * Adding a vote should increment the vote count
 * County-level results should be accessible

 With this basic list of requirements in hand, we're ready to start coding.
-For each requirement, we'll start by writing a (failing) test that captures this assumption; then we'll write code to make the test pass.
-The goal is to capture our assumptions in the form of tests, and then write code to meet those assumnptions.
+For each requirement, we'll start by writing a (failing) test that captures this assumption; then we'll write code to make the test pass (i.e. meet our assumption).

-1. Add test for zero vote count as initial Candidate state ([elex4.3.0][])
+1. Add test to ensure *Candidate*'s initial vote count is zero ([elex4.3.0][])

   > Note: We created a new *TestCandidateVotes* class with a *setUp* method that lets us
   > re-use the same candidate instance across all test methods.
 This